hashicorp/consul/website/source/api/index.html.md

    Failure to do so may cause the client to miss future updates for an unbounded time, or to use an invalid index value that causes no blocking and increases load on the servers.
 Cases where this can occur include:
-   * If a raft snapshot is restored on the servers with older version of the data
+   * If a raft snapshot is restored on the servers with older version of the data.
-   * KV list operations where an item with the highest index is removed
+   * KV list operations where an item with the highest index is removed.
-   * A consul upgrade changes the way watches work to optimise them with more granular indexes.
+   * A Consul upgrade changes the way watches work to optimise them with more granular indexes.
  * **Sanity check index is greater than zero**.
 After the initial request (or a reset as above) the `X-Consul-Index` returned _should_ always be greater than zero.
 It